raza30492/andon-android2/README.md

         if ackAt != null : Issue is acknowledged
             User X acknowleged Problem X of TeamY:BuyerZ. else    : Issue is raised
-            Problem X for team Y:Buyer Z was raised by you.
+            Problem X for dField1 Y:Buyer Z was raised by you.
 MERCHANDISING:
     Get All issues for which user is related to. if fixAt != null : problem is fixed